Telephone: (316) 978-7757

 T: (316) 978-7662

-Online Student Academic Advisor / Enrollment SpecialistCriminal Justice Programs
+Online Student Academic Advisor / Enrollment SpecialistCriminal Justice and Undergraduate Degree Programs

 Online Student Academic Advisor / Enrollment SpecialistCollege of Health Professions

 Wichita State Online's offices are in the Media Resources Center on the main campus of Wichita State University.

 Dr. Mark D. Porcaro leads the office of Online Learning at Wichita State University.
 Mark has been working in online learning since 2000, having assisted various academic departments and libraries at Brigham Young University (UT), the University of North Carolina at Chapel Hill, Muskegon Community College (MI), and most recently, the University of Dayton (OH).
 He also oversees the OneStop for student services.